History of Sex in Cinema:

 Soon, he became intimately involved with Dani, and she became a key character in his new sexier novel (based on their own love-making encounters), a successful potboiler novel titled The Cool Surface, A Kind of Love Story.
 Since it was based on their own sexual affair, she was the perfect choice to be lead actress in the subsequent film adaptation - basically playing herself.
 However, Jarvis became irrationally and insanely jealous of her friends, her successful career, and exhibited feelings of betrayal and revenge against Dani.

 Della'morte Della'more (1994, It.) (aka Cemetery Man)

 Buxom Finnish-born Italian model Anna Falchi (credited as "She") starred opposite British actor Rupert Everett (as Francesco Dellamorte, meaning 'of the dead' in Italian) in this intensely erotic, sexy and gory horror film - a supernatural romance (and comedy!) from director Michele Soavi.

-The cemetery worker met an exotic, stunningly gorgeous, voluptuous widow (Anna Falchi), wearing black at the cemetery where she was mourning the recent death of her rich elderly husband during a funeral.
+The cemetery worker met an exotic, stunningly gorgeous, voluptuous widow (Anna Falchi), wearing black at the cemetery where she was mourning the recent death of her rich elderly husband (Renato Donis) during a funeral.
 After being turned on by the ossuaries in the cemetery's mausoleum, they had very passionate sex one late night on top of her late husband's grave.